moj3ve/MeSNEmu/README.md

 <br>

 How to import roms:<br>
-- You need to download roms to your idevice using Safari or Filza and press open in MeSNEmu and that will import them into the app
+- Download rom via Safari or other app and then press the open in button and press open in MeSNEmu <br>
+- If jailbroken, you can use Filza to add roms, click the favourites (star shape) button, then click apps manager.
+Scroll till you see MeSNEmu, click on MeSNEmu and open Documents folder, you can import your roms in this folder <br>

 <br>